That’s where chore charts come in.

 Found on Craftaholics Anonymous

-This plan uses images for little kids to easily understand, but you could always write numbers on a magnet and that corresponds to a master list!
+For little kids to easily understand, you could always write numbers on a magnet to make your own chore chart better for your kids.

 Found on Sugar Bee Crafts